 - God brings into existence the time-space-matter elements without form, energy, or light.

 - These are energized by the power of the Holy Spirit and take on form and energy.

 - God creates the basis for light which is the electromagnetic spectrum.

-- He sets into motion the dark and light cycle which has remained night and day cycle which we experience to this day.
+- He sets into motion the dark and light cycle which has remained night and day which we continue to experience to this time.

 We also discussed the idea that YOM, the Hebrew word for day means one day, one 24 hour period and not an age or indefinite period of time.

 So this first day of creation, a night and day cycle, approximately 10,000 years ago is what Genesis describes as the beginning of our world, attacked and ridiculed by evolutionists and some scientists, but as their theories change to accommodate new findings (no "big bang", more than one "big bang"), our model (creation) remains constant withstanding all investigation and criticism throughout the ages.